 I think the most odd, yet important element to self-soothing, is learning how to recognize and validate that part of yourself that is hurting, angry, or upset.
 I tend to think that we have different parts to our self (the confident me, the vulnerable me, the happy me, the fearful me), and when we can address the part of our self that needs validation and support, this is what it really means to befriend ourselves and self soothe.
 Examples of this might be: I know you're hurting right now, but remember it's only temporary.
 I know this sucks, but keep going.
 I've been through this before, I know I can get through this again.
 Or, one of my favorites: I love you, keep going.
 Really, it's all about whatever self-talk resonates with you and your situation.
 It might sound silly, but compassionate self-talk is an important tool that we can learn to utilize more often. #selftalk #selfcompassion #iloveyoukeepgoing

 Lastly, I hope some of this landed with you in a helpful way.
-If you'd like more tips or tools on how to self soothe, a licensed psychotherapist in Vietnam (like myself) may be able to help.
+If you'd like more tips or tools on how to self soothe, a licensed psychotherapist (similar to a psychologist) in Vietnam (like myself) may be able to help.